ghost368/ghost368.github.io/vscode.md

 * Go to user settings -> look for Notebook File Root and change it to ```${workspaceFolder}``` (this will open interactive window in the root of the currently open project)

-* Install Python Docstring Generator Extension
+* Install Python Docstring Generator Extension, use Ctrl+Shift+2 to generate docstring

 * Go to keyboard shortcuts, add Shift+Alt+D shortcut for Debug Current Cell